kubernetes/website/content/en/docs/concepts/workloads/controllers/statefulset.md

 For a StatefulSet with N [replicas](#replicas), each Pod in the StatefulSet will be assigned an integer ordinal, that is unique over the Set.
 By default, pods will be assigned ordinals from 0 up through N-1.
+The StatefulSet controller will also add a pod label with this index: `apps.kubernetes.io/pod-index`.

 ### Start ordinal